-IFAD is working with foundations on shared priorities including climate adaption for rural communities, increasing smallholder productivity, and food security and nutrition.
+IFAD is a suitable partner for foundations who want to make a sustainable impact in areas including climate adaption for rural communities, smallholder productivity, and food security.

 IFAD and Gates Foundation partner to increase livestock productivity in India

 India is the world’s second largest producer of goat meat, second only to China.
 About 90 per cent of goats are owned by resource-poor households belonging to scheduled castes, scheduled tribes and other disadvantaged castes.
 The Bill and Melinda Gates Foundation is working with IFAD in India to create viable small ruminant value chains that will transform the lives of these rural poor.